kaymanb/evolution_of_light/README.txt

 Evolution of Light

-EoL is a roguelike adventure game playable in the shell.
+EoL is a roguelike adventure game playable in a shell.
 It is written in python and makes extensive use of the curses library to display ASCII to the screen.